MicrosoftDocs/entra-docs/docs/identity/devices/howto-vm-sign-in-azure-ad-windows.md

   MDM autoenrollment requires Microsoft Entra ID P1 licenses.
 Windows Server VMs don't support MDM enrollment.

 > [!NOTE]
 > After you enable this capability, your Windows VMs in Azure will be Microsoft Entra joined.
 You cannot join them to another domain, like on-premises Active Directory or Microsoft Entra Domain Services.
 If you need to do so, disconnect the VM from Microsoft Entra ID by uninstalling the extension.
+Managed Identities are stored in a single Microsoft Entra tenant and currently do not support cross directory scenarios.

 ## Requirements